Naraboinamanojkumar/Crypto-PowerBI--1-st-Project-AMDOX/README.md

 ## Dashboard Preview

-Screenshots of the Power BI dashboard are included in the screenshots folder.
+Screenshots of the Power BI dashboard are included in the screenshots folder in .png format.

 ## Author